hacksudo/hacksudo-cookies-stealer/README.md

 ## How To Usage
-1. On the remote attacker machine, start the webserver (Apache2 in example),or you can use PHP server php -S attackerIP:80 ( user attacker ip , and port you can use 8080 also , but remeber your apache2 is stop ) do this command at same path where you took your cookies script done your ready now ... now find XSS site , for practice purpose you can use Beebox , which is available at www.root-me.org , get XSS and use XSS paylaod which is given below of this README
+1. On the remote attacker machine, start the webserver (Apache2 in example),or you can use PHP server php -S attackerIP:80 ( user attacker ip , and port you can use 8080 also , but remeber your apache2 must  stop now ) do this command at same path where you took your cookies script done your ready now ... now find XSS site , for practice purpose you can use Beebox , which is available at www.root-me.org , get XSS and use XSS paylaod which is given below of this README